 In SQL Server Reporting Services, Subreports allows us to add one or more related reports to the Data region.
 Following are some of the advantages of SSRS subreports:

 - Allows us to add Multiple related reports in one Report.

 - Allows us to Nest or Insert One report inside the other.

-- And, allows us to pass parameters (Parameter values) from main report to subreport
+- And, allows us to pass parameters (Parameter values) from the main report to the subreport

-- If you place the subreport inside the table or matrix then subreport will be repeated for each row otherwise, it will be displayed once.
+- If you place the SSRS subreport inside the table or matrix then subreport will be repeated for each row otherwise, it will be displayed once.

 SSRS Subreports Example

 Below screenshot shows you the second report and this is the report we are going to display inside the main report (subreport).
-Please refer SSRS Data Bars article to understand the Shared Data Source and Dataset we used in this report and we done some formatting as well.
+Please refer SSRS Data Bars article to know the Data Source & Dataset we used in this report and we have done some formatting as well.

-If you observe closely, It’s just a normal report with Basic Parameter and its default value is Australia.
+If you observe closely, It’s just a normal report with Basic Parameter and its default value in Australia.